dpnkvrm/aws-encrypted-ami/README.md

-# Runbook for Creating Ami with encrypted root volume in rackspce
+# Runbook for Creating Ami with encrypted root volume
 ## Problem Statement:
 - Unable to use rackspace ec2_ar or ec2_asg module to create an instance with encrypted root volume.